 2. Organize with Baskets and Bins

 Baskets and bins are great for organizing everything from your pantry to your fridge.
 Group similar items in baskets to make it quick and easy to find what you’re looking for.
 Use clear, plastic containers and bins in your refrigerator to prevent rummaging.
-Look for bins with handles that can be used like drawers and be pulled out when needed.
+Look for bins that have handles and can be pulled out when needed, just like drawers.
 In your pantry, choose decorative woven baskets with square sides to maximize your storage space, and labels to help you quickly find what you’re looking for.

 Pro Tip: Streamline your cooking time by grouping the ingredients needed for each of your cooking projects in their own basket.
 When it comes time to hit the kitchen, there will be no need to search for each one – it’s all right there!